 Magnetic wands are great for introducing students to the wonders of magnetism.
 Each brightly-colored wand contains a permanent magnet molded into the end of a durable plastic handle.
 With these magnetic wands, there is less chance of students pinching their fingers.
-7.5 inches long each Style and color may vary based on availability.
+7.5" long each Style and color may vary based on availability.

 Write a review